 You don't need an electric hand mixer or stand mixer, but you will need a bread machine to make the dough for this sweet bread.
 You will also need a bread knife *See photo recommendation and links in recipe card.

-What type of cans to use for Easter Babka: use tomato juice tins (about 1 litre - about 32-oz cans), as it has become increasingly difficult to find coffee tins (most are made out of a plastic-type material or coated in plastic) now. *Just make sure you use something that is not coated (which usually looks white inside)
+I use tomato juice tins (about 1 litre - about 32-oz cans), as it has become increasingly difficult to find coffee tins that work (most are made out of a plastic-type material or coated in plastic) now. *Just make sure you use something that is not coated (which usually looks white or light grey inside)

 🌡️Storage